bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 4: 01:00:36

 So I just arrived.
-Is there a way to summarize whole Spiral work in a, like, like on five?
+Is there a way to summarize the whole Spiral work in a, like, like on five?

 Speaker 1: 01:00:54

-That's magic.
 Sure, sure, sure.
 Yeah, I think the summary, the best summary is honestly Max's at the beginning, which was just like, basically Spiral is a way to retrieve an item from a database without letting it ever learn what item you retrieved.

 And the way it works is kind of complicated but

 Speaker 4: 01:01:14